Backtrader Multiple Stocks: Multi-Asset Trading Strategies

 self.orders[d] = self.buy(data=d)

-Always Tell Backtrader Which Stock You're Trading This is crucial.
-Every time you place an order, be explicit about the data feed.
-This tells the platform exactly which stock you want to buy or sell, preventing any mix-ups.
+Always Specify the Stock Every time you place an order, be explicit about the data feed.
+This tells Backtrader exactly which stock you're buying or selling.

 self.buy(data=self.data0) # Buy AAPL